United Kingdom School Route Passport

 Selected stamp: Early Years.
 Choose another stamp to update the route card.

-The United Kingdom education system is a family of four systems, not one uniform national model.
+The United Kingdom has four education systems, not one uniform national model.
 England, Scotland, Wales and Northern Ireland control their own curricula, qualifications, school administration and inspection arrangements.
-They share a recognisable route from early learning through primary and secondary school to further or higher education, yet the names, ages and award structures diverge at several points.
-UK-wide statistics are useful only when the underlying definitions remain comparable.
-The Department for Education’s 2025 combined release follows that rule and reports 2024/25 school data alongside earlier reference years for post-school measures.
+Broad stages can be compared, but the names, statutory ages, awards, tuition rules and student-support systems are not interchangeable.
+Every figure on this page therefore identifies its coverage as a United Kingdom total or average, a four-nation comparison, or a nation-specific measure.
+The Department for Education’s 2025 combined release reports harmonised 2024/25 school data alongside earlier reference years for post-school measures.
 [Source-1✅]

 Four Education Systems within One Country

 Education is devolved.
 The UK Parliament and the Department for Education lead policy for England.
 The Scottish Government, Welsh Government and Northern Ireland Executive oversee their respective systems, supported by national agencies, local authorities, awarding bodies, regulators and inspectorates.
-The official UK methodology describes five broad stages: early years, primary, secondary, further education and higher education.
-Compulsory education normally runs from age 5 to 16, except in Northern Ireland where it starts at 4; England also requires participation in education or training until 18.
+The combined UK methodology uses five broad statistical stages: early years, primary, secondary, further education and higher education.
+These are comparison categories, not one statutory route.
+Compulsory-school starting and leaving rules are set separately: England and Wales generally use compulsory school age from 5, Scotland applies its own entry and leaving-date rules around ages 5 to 16, and Northern Ireland normally begins at 4.
+England alone adds a separate duty to remain in education or training until 18.
 [Source-2✅]

 Stage boundaries are typical routes.
 Individual schools and learners may follow different arrangements, and qualifications continue to change through nation-specific reform programmes.